rutvikjoshi63/MarsRover/Resources/Basic steps.md

 2. publish  to a message
--->rostopic pub /hello std_msgs/String “Hello Robot"
+-->rostopic pub /hello std_msgs/String “Hello Robot" -1 after pub  will send a single message to the topic then exit

 rostopic pub – This commands ROS to publish a new topic /hello – This is the name of the new topic.